stephaniewankowicz/BioCoDE/register/index.md

 We are excited to welcome you to BioCoDE!

-To apply, please fill out the application below.
-The application requires the contact for two recommenders.
-These individuals do not need to be science-related but should be able to speak about you as a student and/or worker.
+To apply, please fill out the [application here](https://redcap.vumc.org/surveys/?s=RAY7TR7HAE7Y3DL3).
+You will be asked to provide two references.
+These people do not need to be involved in science but should be able to speak about you as a student or worker.

-Name

-Email

-Phone Number

-Address

-Adult Contact Name, email, phone number

-Year in High School for the 2024-2025 school year

-Current High School

-What science courses have you participated in?

-Why are you interested in participating in the BioCoDE program?

-Reference One Name, email, phone number

-Reference Two Name, email, phone number
+Decisions will be determined in early April.